quarterback/maybe-not-now/src/routes/index.md

 <h2>Service Design Leadership</h2>

-My specialities are service design and information architecture.
-Beyond just building websites, I'm really good at helping stakeholders identify & solve intractable problems through user inquiry.
-Right now, I'm Head of Design for one of the largest design departments in the federal government at <a href="https://18f.gsa.gov">18F</a>. <br>
+Ron Bronson is a design leader & strategist with deep experience leading digital initiatives from ideation to post-launch.
+Outside of work, he's a global speaker on service design.
+His practice is focused around Consequence Design which centers on interaction design harms (aka "dark patterns"), the intersection of technology in spatial experiences, and consumer advocacy in service delivery.
+He spent the past 4 years at GSA's 18F, most recently as head of one of the government's largest in-house design teams.

-Day to day, I lead teams of managers and designers who help improve technology for the public interest.
-For nearly two decades, I've worn every imaginable hat you can on digital project teams -- product manager, content strategist, UX designer, researcher and product designer. <br>
+Ron spent a decade working on large-scale websites across the public & private sector. <br>

-I was appointed by the Mayor to serve on the Portland Historic Landmarks Commission; was a member of several non-profit boards (AIGA Indy, IxDA) and even a community radio station.
-I organized a bevy of events over the years, including founding Indianapolis Design Week in 2017.
-I (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport once</a>, and many moons ago, served in US Air Force. <br>
+He was appointed by the Mayor to serve on the Portland Historic Landmarks Commission; was a member of several non-profit boards (AIGA Indy, IxDA) and even a community radio station.
+He organized the first Indianapolis Design Week in 2017, and one summer in Connecticut (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport.</a> Many moons ago, Ron served in US Air Force. <br>

-Outside of work, you can also find me spinning up skeeball leagues, curating the tea menu at your favorite hangout, hosting bar trivia, being a news anchor for local radio or <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">ranting online in Finnish</a> about baseball. (it's a long story...) <br>
+Outside of work, you can also find him spinning up skeeball leagues, curating the tea menu at your favorite hangout, hosting bar trivia, podcasting, or <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">ranting online in Finnish</a> about baseball. (it's a long story...) <br>

 <h3>Coaching</h3>

-After playing tennis in both high school & college, I took up coaching.
-I worked at camps & schools around the country before taking nearly a decade off before returning to HS coaching in 2019.
-My coaching philosophy mirrors how I work as a design leader; understand what motivates people, and put them in situations where they can gain confidence and grow.
-(Sometimes, this means failing first.)
-I run an inclusive program that motivates kids at every level to grow, whether they're a D1 recruit or JV.
+A life-long tennis player, Ron has coached high school tennis programs in Colorado and Oregon, and most recently led his team to a state championship in 2022.
+He previously directed tennis at summer camps in New England, and a collegiate assistant coach.

 <p>
 <li>2022 OSAA 4A/3A/2A/1A Girls Tennis State Champions (Catlin Gabel School)<br></li>